-The Alumni Association Dissertation Award provides funding and recognition to outstanding full-time doctoral students who have passed their comprehensive exams and have received approval of the dissertation topic, or to M.F.A. students in their final year.
+The Alumni Association Dissertation Award provides funding and recognition to outstanding full-time doctor of philosophy students who have passed their comprehensive exams, have received approval of the dissertation topic and are within their final year of enrollment.
 This award is considered to be among the most prestigious available to Penn State graduate students and recognizes outstanding achievement in scholarship and professional accomplishment.

 Nominations are solicited from doctoral programs at Penn State and are forwarded to a selection committee.
 From the pool of qualified nominations, a minimum of two awards of $5,000 are made for each of the following categories: Fine Arts and Humanities; Social Sciences - Applied and Basic; Physical and Computational Sciences - Applied and Basic; Life and Health Sciences; and Engineering.
 Funds for this award do not replace existing college or departmental support and are disbursed directly into the recipients' accounts.

-To be eligible, students must have completed all course work and language requirements, must be registered for subj.
-601 or nine credits (D.Ed. or M.F.A. students), and be within their final year of study.
+To be eligible, students must have completed all course work and language requirements, must be registered for SUBJ 601 or nine credits and be within their final year of study.

-- Yanhui Zhao (Engineering Science and Mechanics, College of Engineering)
+- Yuchao Chen (Engineering Science and Mechanics, College of Engineering)

-- Md Tarekul Alam (Mechanical Engineering, College of Engineering)
+- Ran Yi (Mechanical Engineering, College of Engineering)

 Fine Arts and Humanities

-- Sophia G. Khadraoui (French, College of the Liberal Arts)
+- Ryan Pollock (Philosophy, College of the Liberal Arts)

 Life and Health Sciences

-- Xiaowei W. Su (Molecular Medicine, College of Medicine)
+- Zainul S. Hasanali (Molecular Medicine, College of Medicine)

 Physical and Computational Sciences

-- Scott T. Salesky (Meteorology, College of Earth and Mineral Sciences)
+- Jason Britson (Materials Science and Engineering, College of Earth and Mineral Sciences)

 Social Sciences - Applied and Basic

-- Kristal L. Jones (Rural Sociology, College of Agricultural Sciences)
+- Paige Castellanos (Rural Sociology, College of Agricultural Sciences)

-- Daniel T. Ragan (Sociology, College of the Liberal Arts)
+- Nathaniel Ratcliff (Psychology, College of the Liberal Arts)